On this page

 Search these databases to find:

-- The full text of a unpublished psychological test or measure (usually without the scoring key, with a few exceptions)
+2. The full text of a unpublished psychological test or measure (usually without the scoring key, with some exceptions)

 PsycTESTS (APA)

-PsycTESTS provides information on over 27,000 psychological tests, measures, and other assessment tools.
-In many cases, the full-text of test instrument is provided.
+PsycTESTS provides information on over 71,000 psychological tests, measures, and other assessment tools (as of January 2024).
+In many cases, the full-text of the test instrument is provided.
 However, scoring materials are rarely provided.
-PsycTESTS provides information on both commercial and unpublished tests.
-For non-commercial tests, you may wish to contact the test creator directly to inquire if further information can be provided directly to you.
+PsycTESTS provides information on both commercial and unpublished tests, with the focus on unpublished tests.
+For these, you may wish to contact the test creator directly to inquire if further information can be provided directly to you.
 Contact information is often available via PsycTESTS.

 Mental Measurements Yearbook with Tests in Print